Alexandria

 Source: National Oceanic and Atmospheric Administration (NOAA), Map of the Banks of the Potomac River from Alexandria to Fort Washington, 1864

-One economic activity in Alexandria was the slave trade, including the Franklin & Armfield business located at 1315 Duke Street.
-In the Compromise of 1850, the US Congress banned slavery in the District of Columbia, which was under Federal control.
 Alexandria and Virginia officials recognized the handwriting on the wall.
 They agitated in the 1840's to return or "retrocede" the Virginia portion of the District (south of the Potomac River) to Virginia.
 After a vote on the issue in Alexandria, the territory was returned back to Virginia in 1847.

-Had the retrocession not occurred prior to the banning of slavery in DC in 1850, the Federal Distict could have become a flash point for Virginia slaves trying to escape into the "free" North.
+Had the retrocession not occurred prior to the banning of slavery in DC in 1850, the Federal District could have become a flash point for Virginia slaves trying to escape into the "free" North.
 Retrocession placed a psychological and physical barrier, the Potomac River, between free vs. slave territory.

 Alexandria County, which received minimal investment for construction of public buildings in the District of Columbia